 For further information, please download an electronic copy of the Road Safety Display Trailer Fact Sheet by completing the download form on the Tools and Resources page.
 To view contact details for a trailer near you, scrool down to the Contact section below.

 The road safety display trailers are designed to be towed by an average medium sized vehicle - a large vehicle or 4WD is not required.

 The trailer weighs no more then 1.5 tonnes fully loaded.
 To view the trailer design and dimensions (when open) please complete the download form on the Tools and Resources page.

 A built-in television, laptop, competition box, brochure displays and poster displays make promoting key road safety messages easy.
 An external power source or generator is required to power the lights, television and laptop.

 The new trailers open up on three sides, providing enhanced access and protection from the elements.
 Lighting is also provided so the trailer can be used at night.
-Branding for the trailers aligns to Towards Zero - WA's road safety strategy.

 The road safety display trailers are located in six regions across WA including the Kimberley, Wheatbelt, Perth Metropolitan area, South West, Great Southern and Goldfields-Esperance.